5 Post Corona Virus Ways to "Travel" Your Hometown

 It’s these times that we all dream of grand adventures.
 Lunch by the Seine, dinner in Rome, or breakfast watching the sunrise over the Grand Canyon.
-Especially when we’re sitting bored on our couch, reading a book, doing chores or doing your home routine exercise, and wishing we were absolutely anywhere else but stuck at home.
+When we’re sitting bored on our couch, reading a book, doing chores or doing your home routine exercise, and wishing we were absolutely anywhere else but stuck at home during the quarantine.

 Most people have a pretty clear idea of what a vacation means to them.
 Some see it as an opportunity to try different foods, while others go looking for places to experience the local culture.
 Whether you need a hill to climb or want to do absolutely nothing but people-watch, decide how you’re going to spend your time – just as you would on a normal vacation.
 If you don’t plan for your hometown adventure, it’s unlikely to ever happen.

 You don’t know what you don’t know.
 Don’t assume you can find all the attractions and cool places to eat just because you’ve lived somewhere for years.
-Start with the airport or a big hotel, where you’ll find tons of tourist brochures to bring home.
+Look through travel blogs that are about your hometown.
 You’ll not only discover things you never knew existed but will get a different take on places you’ve already been especially if you haven’t been there for a long time.
 Ask your friends where they take people who come to visit from out of town and scour the web for “things to do in…” Research on policies they might be still carrying out for post-pandemic precautions.